Skip to main content

 MENA Languages Welcomes Fulbright Foreign Language Teaching Assistants

-Northwestern University was chosen to host four Fulbright Foreign Language Teaching Assistants for the 2023-24 Academic Year.
-MENA Languages is excited to welcome two of them: Akrem Karoui, who will work closely with the instructors and students in the Arabic Language program; and Selin Tanis, who will work in the Turkish Language program.
-Read more about Akrem and Selin here.
+Northwestern University is welcoming five Fulbright Foreign Language Teaching Assistants for the 2024-25 Academic Year.
+The MENA Languages Program is excited to welcome three of them: Heba Khaldi, who will work closely with instructors and students in the Arabic Language program; Ecem Hermes, who will engage with students and the instructor in the Turkish Language program; and, for the first time ever, a Fulbright Foreign Language Teaching Assistant from Israel, Margo Oganezov, who will work with students and instructors in Hebrew.
+Read more about Heba Khaldi, Ecem Hermes, and Margo Oganezov here.

 Read more ...